 To top it all off, the course is beautifully maintained and is a joy to play

 Hole 6- it starts quietly enough- it is a short dogleg par 4 with a wide fairway and no real impediments for over 200 metres.

 However the second shot to the green is a different matter as you will need to negotiate a pond, some rocks, and a rocky creek and waterfall to hit the elevated green

 Hole 10 is a longer par 3 straight downhill with a significant drop in elevation.
 Choosing the right club is difficult given the drop, and when you get it airborn the cross winds will knock the ball off line.
 It is a fine hole...

-Hole 11 is a good ordinary par 5, with a lovely shaped green complex with raised green providing all the interest.
+Hole 11 is a good par 5, with a lovely raised green complex providing all the interest.
 It has nice bunkering and a water hazard to challenge you.
 Although it should only be a short shot in, the approach is a shot everyone will want to play...